• Skip to primary navigation

 More decorated pinecones!
 Snow frosted pinecones.

-Published: Nov 8, 2013 · Modified: Feb 4, 2018 by momcrieff · This post may contain affiliate links · Leave a Comment
+Published: Nov 8, 2013 · Modified: Oct 31, 2023 by Susan Moncrieff · This post may contain affiliate links · Leave a Comment

 Decorated pinecones add a touch of nature inside.
 I love some natural elements incorporated with my Christmas decorating!